benhyland/personal-site/pages/command-line-tools.md

 Like strace for library functions instead of system calls.

 ### [dtrace](http://dtrace.org/guide/chapter.html)
 DTrace is surely one of the best things ever, but I haven't had the opportunity to use it.
 The linux ports are nowhere near mature yet.
-I would pick systemtap or a breadknife instead, but I wouldn't use either in production.
+I would pick perf, systemtap or a breadknife instead, but I wouldn't use them in production.

 ### [stap](http://man7.org/linux/man-pages/man1/stap.1.html)
 `stap` is the command line interface to [systemtap](https://sourceware.org/systemtap/documentation.html), which allows scripted instrumentation of kernel and user space.
 While it is probably the most useful and mature of the options for this sort of thing on linux, it doesn't have the built in protections that dtrace provides so take extreme care when writing scripts and avoid running `stap` in production environments, as it is possible for it to crash the kernel.